dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlServerProtocol/README.md

 ## Requirements

 * Target machine must be running Windows Server 2012 or later.
-* Target machine must be running SQL Server 2012 or later.
+* Target machine must be running SQL Server Database Engine 2012 or later.
+* Target machine must have access to the SQLPS PowerShell module or the SqlServer PowerShell module.
+* If a protocol is disabled that prevents the cmdlet `Restart-SqlService` to contact the instance to evaluate if it is a cluster then the parameter `SuppressRestart` must be used to override the restart.
+Same if a protocol is enabled that was previously disabled and no other protocol allows connecting to the instance then the parameter `SuppressRestart` must also be used.
+* When connecting to a Failover Cluster where the account `SYSTEM` does not have access then the correct credential must be provided in the built-in parameter `PSDscRunAsCredential`.
+If not the following error can appear; `An internal error occurred`.